 Hand therapy exercises after stroke will help you regain your fine motor skills and finally get your hand back.

-Hand movement is one of the most stubborn functions to get back after stroke, so it’s important to experiment with all of your options and find the one that works best for you.
+However, hand movement can be one of the most stubborn and difficult functions to recover, so it’s important to experiment with all your options until you find the one that works best for you.

 2 Hand Stretching Exercises